2023 Solar Incentives Guide for Elizabeth City, NC - Tax Credits & Rebates

 Federal Solar Incentives

-Click here to learn more about the new Inflation Reduction Act.
-To best understand how the new Clean Energy Credit might apply to you, talk to your local Elizabeth City solar installation expert.
+More information about the new Inflation Reduction Act can be found here.
+To better understand how the new Clean Energy Credit applies to you, talk to your local Elizabeth City solar installation expert.

 State & Local Solar Incentives

-Some solar incentives are often also provided by state and local governments.
-As with federal incentives, these can include rebates, tax credits and more.
-Certain incentives are offered for only a limited time, while others are ongoing.
-These local incentives could come from the North Carolina government, or from your specific county or municipality.
+Some solar incentives may be provided by state and local governments.
+As with federal incentives, these could include rebates, tax credits and more.
+These incentives may be given out by your county or municipality, or by the North Carolina government.
+Certain incentives are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Elizabeth City